StoneWolf18/enoch/docs/standard-guide.md

 <em><b>Please</b></em> follow this key.
 We won't review a sheet until it's been marked properly.

+For information on how to use the character, please see: <a href="#using-the-sheet">Using the Sheet</a>

 </div>

 <div class="swatchHeader" style="color: #100c0d; margin-top: 10px;" id="rules-and-restrictions">